ironcamel/vim-script-runner/README.md

     let g:script_runner_key = '<F6>'

-You can run custom command based on the type of script you are working on.
+You can run a custom command based on the type of script you are working on.
-For example, if you want the Data::Dump module available each time you run a perl script, you add this to your .vimrc:
+For example, if you want the Data::Dump module available each time you run a perl script, add this to your .vimrc:

     let g:script_runner_perl = 'perl -MData::Dump'

-If you want to run python3 instead of python:
+To run a specific version of ruby:

-    let g:script_runner_python = 'python3'
+    let g:script_runner_ruby = '/usr/local/bin/ruby1.9'

 # Contributors